jamesvici/vicibox/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to ViciBox's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**ViciBox** is the official installation image for the `ViciDial Call Center Suite <http://www.vicidial.org/vicidial.php>`.

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+It is based off the OpenSuSE Leap distribution with all the necessary pre-requisites already installed.
+The ViciBox image can be downloaded directly from the `ViciBox Website <http://www.vicibox.com/server/index.html>`.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`introduction` section for further information, including how to :ref:`installation` the project.

 .. note::